 Giving Effect to the Remedy

-Designing an effective remedy can be one of the most challenging parts of the merger review process.
-The remedy needs to be sufficient to address the authority’s concerns while still preserving the commercial rationale of the deal.
-The commercial complexities and procedural intricacies need to be addressed with haste to obtain the clearance decision against a backdrop of complainants and potential purchasers leveraging the merger review process for their own commercial objectives.
-Increased international cooperation between authorities only adds another layer of complexity.
+By the time merging parties begin working with the antitrust authorities to design a remedy, the finish line is within sight.
+Nevertheless, this last hurdle – crafting a remedy that both addresses the authority’s substantive concerns and also preserves the commercial rationale for the deal – can be one of the most challenging parts of the merger review process.
+The merging parties need to balance commercial complexities and procedural intricacies to obtain government approval against a backdrop of complainants and potential purchasers leveraging the merger review process for their own commercial objectives.
+Moreover, when a deal spans multiple jurisdictions, increased international cooperation between authorities adds another layer of complexity.

-This chapter focuses on designing an effective remedy in the US and EU and identifies guideposts for merging parties to consider as they go through the different stages of securing approval for the remedy, transaction documentation and purchaser for the remedy business.
-This chapter focuses heavily on divestiture remedies as these are by far the most common, but touches on behavioural remedies where pertinent.
+This chapter focuses on designing an effective remedy in the United States and the European Union and identifies guideposts for merging parties to consider as they go through the different stages of securing approval for the remedy, documenting the transaction and identifying the purchaser for the divested business.
+There is a heavy focus on structural remedies because they are the most common (and increasingly preferred by antitrust authorities), but the chapter also touches on behavioural remedies where applicable.

 Conceptualising the remedy